saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 4.0096938, it is stating that for an application that is not within the top 6 categories and is 100 MB or larger the mean rating is estimated to be 4.0096938, which is quite close to the highest possible rating, 5.

+#### Prediction

+To assess the predictive power of our model, let’s check and see how accurately it predicts observations in both the real world and our dataset.

+First, we’ll test the rating of observation \#7718, the app “Bejeweled Classic.”
+According to our data, the rating for this app is 4.4.
+We will now predict it’s rating given that it is in the cateogory Family and has size Varies with Device.

+    ##       fit      lwr      upr
+    ## 1 4.16846 3.090893 5.246027

+Next, we will predict obeservation \#2345, the app “Selfie Camera Photo Editor & Filter & Sticker.”
+According to our data, the rating for this app is 4.1.
+We will now predict it’s rating given that it is in the category Beauty and has size less than 100 MB.

+    ##        fit     lwr      upr
+    ## 1 4.162003 3.08501 5.238997

+Thirdly, we will predict the app “GO Notifier” which has size Greater than 100 MB and is in the communication category.
+This app satisfies both the baseline criteria of our model (not in top 6 category and size greater than 100 MB) it’s predicted rating would be our intercept of 4.00969938.
+It’s actual rating of 4.2 is slightly larger than our predicted rating; however, its real rating is held within our confidence interval so our model is still accurate to some degree.

+    ##        fit      lwr      upr
+    ## 1 4.009694 2.930274 5.089114

+Lastly, we will predict the rating for the popular social media app “TikTok” which was created after our dataset was scraped.
+It’s rating is 4.5, it is in the Social Category, and has Size 80M.

+    ##        fit     lwr      upr
+    ## 1 4.162003 3.08501 5.238997

+As shown, the model underpredicts Bejeweled and TikTok but predicts the rating of Selfie Camera with relative accuracy.
+This is most likely due to the fact that we had to bin some of the variables such as `Category` and `Size` which may have reduced the amount of variability in the dataset that the model was able to capture.
+However, all of the 95% confidence intervals hold the actual rating of these apps, so our model still does a relatively good job of predicting the Rating of an app in the Google Play Store.

+The model’s performance is dictated by these tests and our model did perform relatively well as shown above.
+The apps that we chose to test the model were from a variety of categories and sizes as well as from apps that were and were not in our dataset.
+As we will disucss in the limitations section, the google play store is a dynamic environment with the distribution of categories and ratings changing every day, so this may be the reason for why our model is slightly underpredicting the rating of some apps.

 ## Section 3: Discussion and Limitations